 Participants will select the approach that is most appropriate in their context and design a programme most relevant to their school’s/kura’s or Community of Learning’s needs.

-Where more than one leader or teacher from a school/kura or Community of Learning are participating they will be encouraged to work collaboratively to develop strategies appropriate for their context.
+Where more than one leader or teacher from a learning community are participating, they will be encouraged to work collaboratively to develop strategies appropriate for their context.

 Participants will be expected to complete a challenge activity for each module of the course.
 Assessment rubrics are provided as the basis for providing a summative assessment in each module.